boypt/openssh-rpms/README.md

 #### Trouble shoot

-You may get complains from yum during the `yum localinstall` process.
-It's mostly because many distros have different subpackages depends on the main openssh package, upgrading only the openssh won't fit in the dependencies.
+You may get complains during the `yum localinstall` process.
+It's mostly because some subpackages depend on the main openssh package, upgrading only the main package won't fit in their dependencies.

-Commonly these packages are needed to be erased before installing build RPMs.
+Commonly these packages are needed to be erased before installing built RPMs.

 ```
-openssh-askpass openssh-keycat openssh-cavs openssh-askpass openssh-askpass-gnome openssh-debuginfo
+yum erase openssh-askpass openssh-keycat openssh-cavs openssh-askpass openssh-askpass-gnome openssh-debuginfo
 ```

 If still not satisfied, you may try the final wepon: FORCED INSTALL.